-During this meeting, you will be given an overview of the marriage preparation process as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and our Start Right, Stay Connected communication workshop.
+During this meeting, you will be given an overview of the marriage preparation process, as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and The Foundation communication workshop.
 There is also a brief presentation on the Catholic Theology of Marriage.
 You will also hear from a recently married couple who will speak about their experience of preparation at St. Monica.

 Marriage Intake Form Please type your information into the form before you print.

-2. Meet with priest
+2. Meet with a priest

-Once you have attended Marriage Information Night, our sacrament coordinator will contact you to set up your first appointment with one of our priests--at which time, if you are free to marry, you will set a date for your wedding.
+After you have attended Marriage Information Night, our sacrament coordinator will contact you to set up your first appointment with one of our priests--at which time, if you are free to marry, you will set a date for your wedding.

 4. Engaged Encounter